inasafe/inasafe-doc/docs/source/developer-docs/platform_linux.rst

 2. Setting up the fabric/fabgis way
 ...................................

-There is an much easier and more advanced way to control the setup of the environment.
-If is done with `Fabric <http://fabfile.org>`_.
+There is a much easier and more advanced way to control the setup of the environment.
+It is done with `Fabric <http://fabfile.org>`_.

 Obviously you need to have fabric installed.
 Fabric itself is Python based and you can install it with pip.
 If you don't have pip installed you should